vidbina/vidbina.github.io/_posts/2015-12-24-pros-of-conses.markdown

 because of bad behavior.
-Maybe the monkey pooped:poop: in his seat and the mole burrowed his way into a fluffy cushion:seat:... really, that isn't the point; of importance is realizing that Erlang `List`s are singly linked-lists meaning that list items only know who their successor is.
+Maybe the monkey pooped:poop: in his seat and the mole burrowed his way into a fluffy cushion:seat:... really, that isn't the point; of importance is realizing that Erlang `List`s are singly linked-lists meaning that list items only know who their successors are.

 <div class="element twitter">
 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/vidbina">@vidbina</a> <a href="https://twitter.com/mononcqc">@mononcqc</a> SL ++ [H] is O(n) whereas [H|SL] is O(1).
 Lists are singly linked.</p>&mdash; Jesper L. Andersen (@jlouis666) <a href="https://twitter.com/jlouis666/status/679667193894858753">December 23, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>